-Subjects who receive a DCD heart transplant will be followed for 12 months from the date of transplantation (some of which will be post-market).
+Subjects will be followed for 12 months from the date of transplantation (some of which may be post-market).
 Data from UNOS/OPTN transplantation database will be obtained through 5 years after transplant.
 The follow-up assessments are summarized in [Appendix 2](#).